 - Added a 'Distance and relative bearing to location' feature that can be used to navigate to a location. (read more)

 - Added a large font readout that displays lat, lon, speed, heading, and altitude at the request of a spray plane (crop duster) pilot.
 The entry point is 'Large view' near the bottom of the menu whilst on the home page.
-This was added to the full version as well as the ~$2 ad free version. (read more)
+(Full version) (read more)

 - Since the above addition displays speed, speed units were added to the settings.
 These are identical to my odometer app: kph, mph, m/s, ft/s, knots.